Meet The Team

 Recently I have moved back to Somerset so that I can be closer to my family, and closer to my passionate hobby – arranging and participating in the Somerset Carnivals – which takes up most of my free time.
 I now live in Bridgwater, ‘the home of carnival’, and can be regularly seen atop an illuminated float somewhere in Somerset during the carnival season in November!

-I joined Yatton Vets in May 2019, and I look forward to working with Shaun and the team in my role as Head Veterinary Nurse, and Clinical Coach to both Jess and Emily.
+I joined Yatton Vets in May 2019, and I look forward to working with Shaun and the team in my role as Head Veterinary Nurse, and Clinical Coach to Jess.

 Jess Bashford BA(Hons)